-3 A few minutes later standalone BACKUP displays the following message:

-VAX/VMS Version V5.0 Major version id = 01 Minor version id = 00

-4 A few minutes later the procedure might ask for the date and time.
+- 3 A few minutes later, standalone BACKUP displays the following message: - VAX/VMS Version V5.0 Major version id = 01 Minor version id = 00 - 4 The procedure might ask you for the date and time.
 Enter the date and time using the 24-hour clock format and press RETURN.
 For example: